Home Articles 8 Best Gadgets for Architects: Essential Tools That Transform Design

 6. AR (Augmented Reality) Glasses

-Merging the virtual with the real, AR/MR glasses are revolutionizing design visualization in architecture.
-They enable architects to overlay full-scale BIM models onto real construction sites, conduct immersive client walkthroughs, and validate designs against actual site conditions — all in real-time.
+Merging the virtual with the real, AR/MR glasses are changing design visualization in architecture.
+They enable architects to overlay full-scale BIM models onto real construction sites, conduct immersive client walkthroughs, and validate designs against actual site conditions, all in real-time.
+Architects already using BIM software will find AR headsets a natural extension of their digital workflow.
+For a broader look at how augmented and virtual reality are reshaping the profession, see our article on the impact of VR in architecture.

 Why Architects Need AR Glasses